ice-forge/ai-chatbot/README.md

 ```bash
 python run.py
 ```
-## Issues
-This project is a prototype and still contains bugs.
-The following issues will be resolved soon:
-- Uploading files after already being uploaded can cause the AI to loose context of the file.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.